aws/karpenter-provider-aws/tools/karpenter-convert/README.md

 # Convert an entire directory (.json, .yaml, .yml files) to the equivalent new APIs
 karpenter-convert -f . > output.yaml

+# Convert a single provisioner and apply directly to the cluster
+karpenter-convert -f provisioner.yaml | kubectl apply -f -
 ```

 ## Usage notes